 The responsibility for obtaining an NHS Research Passport rests with the individual.
 However, the HR department at the University must also counter-sign a section of the passport application to certify that the employment aspects of the pre-engagement checks have been carried out.
 To complete an NHS Research Passport form and submit it to the relevant NHS Trust the following steps are required:

-- Access the National Institute for Health Research for full details of the NHS Research Passport system.
+- Access the Integrated research application system for full details of the NHS Research Passport system.

 - Finalise the terms of your research contract with the NHS Trust, before obtaining the Research Passport.
 This avoids undue effort and expense in completing the NHS Research Passport if the Research Contract is not approved.